anon-blue/anon.blue/README.txt

 g chilling.
 You all should suppot this artist collective called nowigo.elves dam n fat gfingers;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;SSSSSSSSSSSSSSSSSSSSSSUUUUUUUUUUUUUUUUUUUUU
-UUUUUUUUUUUUUUUUHHHHHHHHHHHHHHHHHHHHHHHHHHHHH
+UUUUUUUUUUUUUUUUHHHHHHHHHHHHHHHHHHHHHHHHHHHHH                              is th
-        rooty k foot ronaldy name is ronald    there is no god
+e anyonerooty k foot ronaldy name is ronald    there is no god
 tfuckintrusdtrust no oneiiiiiiiiiiiquestion everything
  eve you,andevegrubbing youand you and erything aromdnfjesus who ? who is jesus ? the back space is back in space!               woot who is nowigo? butts are a lrighrt  eat lamb, git jesusbb what the fuck wheres my backspace this place is w eird                                                        YUH TYUH YUH  9
-                                          u ya like jazz
+                                         uuyyaalikejjazzzzzzzzzzzzzzzz
                    YUH                             CNN
            pepe is raacist
                 WTF was just typed  You